 Wilderness boat tours have been running here since 1910, and the family who began showing off their wilderness by boat are still doing it now.
 They use a new boat these days, although the original has been restored and is floating nearby.

-I did this trip in 1991 and remembered it as being worth doing again - so I did it again in 2011, and it is still great.
+I did this trip in 1991 and remembered it as being worth doing again - so I did it again more recently, and it is still great.
 The trip takes you from the town jetty across the Walpole inlet, between two forested knolls and out into the bigger Nornalup inlet.
 Past secluded beaches and the Deep River - one of Australia's most pristine - to where the inlet flows out into the wild breakers of the southern ocean.

 A stop is made at a tiny jetty near the end of the inlet so that those who want to can hike ten minutes over a hill to a gorgeous beach on the ocean side - windswept, rugged and just as nature intended.
 Passing whales can sometimes be spotted from here, in season, and on the day I did the trip a few humpbacks were spouting offshore.